Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs: Implementation

 \section{Implementation}

-\textbf{Optimization} Given the focal stack as input and ground truth color/depth image as label, we train all the networks end-to-end.
+Given the focal stack as input and ground truth color/depth image as label, we train all the networks end-to-end.
 In our implementation, we first train each network individually, then fine-tune the concatenated network with the pre-trained weights as initialization.
-Because \emph{FocusNet} and \emph{FocusNet-v2} contains multiple convolutional layers for downsampling, the input image needs to be cropped to the nearest number that is multiple of 8 for both height and width.
-We use the mean square error (MSE) with $l_2$-norm regularization as the loss for all models, which leads to the following objective function
+Because \emph{Focus-Net} and \emph{Focus-Net-Guided} contains multiple convolutional layers for downsampling, the input image needs to be cropped to the nearest number that is multiple of 8 for both height and width.
+We use the mean absolute error with $l_2$-norm regularization as the loss for all models.

-where $S^i$ and $D^i$ are the $i$-th focal stack and depth image, $F(S^{i};\theta)$ is the function represented by the network and $\theta$ are the learned weights.
-Although there are works \cite{zhao17} suggesting the mean absolute error (MAE) might be a better loss function, our experiment shows that results from MAE are inferior to MSE.

 Following \cite{ioffe15}, we apply batch normalization after the convolution layer and before PRelu layer.
 We initialize the weights using the technique from \cite{he15}.
-We employ MXNET \cite{chen15} as the learning framework and train and test the networks on a NVIDIA K80 graphic card.
-We make use of the Adam optimizer \cite{kingma15} and set the weight decay = 0.002, $\beta1$ = 0.9, $\beta2$ = 0.999.
+We employ MXNET as the learning framework and train and test the networks on a NVIDIA K80 graphic card.
+We make use of the Adam optimizer and set the weight decay = 0.002, $\beta1$ = 0.9, $\beta2$ = 0.999.
 The initial learning rate is set to be 0.001.
-We first train each sub-network of \emph{BDfFNet} separately and then combine them for further training.
-All the networks are trained for 80 epoches.
+All the networks are trained for 80 epochs.

-\textbf{Data augmentation and preprocessing} For \emph{FocusNet} and \emph{EDoFNet}, the size of the analyzed patches determines the largest sensible blur kernel size.
-Therefore, we randomly crop a patch of size $64\times64$ from the image, which contains enough contextual information to extract the depth and EDoF image.
-For \emph{StereoNet}, a larger patch of size $256\times256$ is used to accommodate the large disparity between stereo images.
-To facilitate the generalization of the network, we augment the data by flipping the patches horizontally and vertically.
-All the data augmentations are performed on the fly at almost no extra cost.
-Finally, the range of all images are normalized to $0\sim1$.